MicrosoftDocs/query-docs/query-languages/m/m-spec-lexical-structure.md

 ---
-title: M Language documents | Microsoft Docs
+title: M Language lexical structure | Microsoft Docs
 description: Use the "create from blank" option to create a custom connector for Power Automate and Power Apps
 author: dougklopfenstein